 With new galleries, learning studios and spaces for hospitality and retail, St Fagans restoration and extension project also brings improved orientation and legibility to the award-winning building, giving the museum the entrance it never had.

 Through several phases of external and internal repairs, we transformed the building to ensure its longevity, increase the number of visitors and improve accessibility throughout.

-A conservation management plan followed by a new glass floor was commissioned for its high-level walkways, providing a unique view of the bridge lift and marking the 120th birthday of Tower Bridge.
+A Conservation Management Plan followed by a new glass floor was commissioned for Tower Bridge's high-level walkways, providing a unique view of the bridge lift and marking the 120th birthday of Tower Bridge.